Perimenopause Mood Swings: Why You Feel Off

 Ashwagandha for the Cortisol Piece

-For the specific anxiety piece, adaptogens have been genuinely helpful.
+For the specific anxiety piece, adaptogens come up often.
 Ashwagandha in particular has the best research behind it for cortisol regulation and anxiety reduction in midlife women.

 KSM-66 is the standardized ashwagandha extract with the best clinical research for cortisol and mood.
-Noticeable effects over 4 to 6 weeks of daily use.
-This one sits permanently on my supplement shelf now.
+Effects tend to show up over 4 to 6 weeks of daily use rather than immediately.

 Shop on Amazon →